jpedroschmitz/blog/README.md

 ### 🧐 How it was developed?

-The entire blog was developed with Gatsby.

-Gastsby "is a free and open source framework based on React that helps developers build blazing fast websites and apps", as they like to say.
+The entire blog was developed with Gatsby,  a free and open source framework based on React that helps developers build blazing fast websites and apps, as they like to say.

 Want to learn Gatsby and don't know where?
-Check my blog [series](https://www.joaopedro.cc/blog-com-gatsby-e-react-parte-1/)
+Check my blog [series](https://www.joaopedro.cc/blog-com-gatsby-e-react-parte-1/).

 ### 💫 Hosting